Hghrv/GDPR-Obfuscator/README.md

         s3_client = boto3.client('s3')
         s3_client.get_object(Bucket="gdpr-obfuscator-ouput", Key="obfuscated_data/obfuscated-file.csv")

 Alternatively, you may set an event bridge on the AWS console to set your own events and requests dynamically in order to handle the input and output files (gdpr-data-storage/new_data/test_file.csv and gdpr-obfuscator-ouput/obfuscated_file.csv respectively) in a streaming environment.

 By requirements, this project obfuscates the name and email address, but you may also set your own json events (See links provided in the documentation section to setup a json test event or an EventBridge on your AWS Console).

-### Notes on Terraform deployment and Passkeys
+### Notes on Terraform deployment and Passkeys and AWS_cli

-      Optionally for code reusability and developement purposes, Terraform scripts were written to be deployed by running a <terraform init> command, then <terraform plan>, and finally <terraform apply>, thus creating three s3 buckets (input, terraform backend, and output) and deploying the lambda_handler.py with all the utility modules and zipped dependencies, in order to meet MVP requirements.
-The command <terraform plan reconfigure> was used after reconfiguring the tfstate file to be stored in the terraform backend bucket.
+Optionally for code reusability and developement purposes, Terraform scripts were written to be deployed by running a terraform init command, then 'terraform plan', and finally 'terraform apply', thus creating three s3 buckets (input, terraform backend, and output) and deploying the lambda_handler.py with all the utility modules and zipped dependencies, in order to meet MVP requirements.
+The command 'terraform plan reconfigure' was used after reconfiguring the tfstate file to be stored in the terraform backend bucket.

 Also note that the bucket names must be unique as required by AWS and therefore this project is provided with its own bucket names and AWS credentials for testing pruposes.
-However comments were carefully added in the terraform files (main.tf, s3.tf and s3_output.tf) so that steps could be replicated and re-edited by developpers if needed for their own AWS accounts.
+However, guiding comments were carefully added in the terraform files (main.tf, s3.tf and s3_output.tf) so that steps could be replicated and re-edited by developpers if needed for their own AWS accounts.

 Please ensure that all package versions are the same across dependencies within the virtual environment as specified in the requirement.txt file.
 Also ensure that the correct version AWS_CLI is installed and that the AWS credentials are correctly configured before running tests (Whole-unit tests related to the AWS IAM account would fail otherwise).

       .
 To set your AWS credentials run the folowing sript in your control line interface: